khudgins/documentation/tutorials/wordpressdemo/add_services.rst

    Add Service, Wordpress

-.. note:: If there was a previously running deployment where automated backups were made, it is also possible to tell enStratus to use a previously generated backup as a service.
+.. note:: If there was a previously running deployment where automated backups were made, it is also possible to tell Enstratius to use a previously generated backup as a service.

   Pretty cool.